Bridge on the River Kwai & the Death Railway

 • Train Ticket

-• English speaking Easy Day Thailand Tour Guide
+• English speaking Tour Guide

-• Bangkok Tour Accident Insurance
+• Travel Insurance

-As there are so many other things to do and see in and around Kanchanaburi you may choose to spend a few nights in one of the resorts or budget hotels, which will enable you to see and do as much as possible while you are there.
+With so many things to do and see, in and around Kanchanaburi, you may choose to spend a few nights in one of the resorts or budget hotels.

-As an added bonus of spending a couple of nights in Kanchanaburi you will also get to see the nightly light display on the infamous Bridge at night.
+As an added bonus, of spending a couple of nights in Kanchanaburi, you will also get to see the nightly light display on the infamous Bridge at night.

 Kanchanaburi Mini Guide